GAIK-project/GAIK-platform/README.md

 > **Note**: This automated deployment is only configured for the GAIK repository.
 Other forks or repositories will need to set up their own CI/CD pipeline.

-You can monitor the deployment status in the Rahti-2 OpenShift console.
+You can find all available tags (versions) here: <https://github.com/GAIK-project/GAIK-dashboard/tags>